ismailmisd/Udacity-Project-AB-Testing/README.md

 ## Introduction
  * ### About this project
-   this is my **Udacity's Advanced Data Analysis Nanodedegree** graduation project
+   this is my **Udacity's Advanced Data Analysis Nanodegree** graduation project

  * ### About A/B Testing